Michael Ferguson (Australian politician): Political career

-In his first parliamentary term Ferguson concentrated on issues such as education, health, family and employment and served on numerous parliamentary and backbench committees.
-He was the secretary of the Government Education, Science and Training policy committee and is acknowledged as having played a key role in brokering the passage of the Voluntary Student Unionism legislation through a hostile senate with his (implemented) proposal for a sports infrastructure transition fund.
+In his parliamentary term in the Commonwealth Parliament Ferguson concentrated on issues such as education, health, family and employment and served on numerous parliamentary and backbench committees.
+He was the secretary of the Government Education, Science and Training policy committee and is acknowledged as having played a key role in brokering the passage of the Voluntary Student Unionism legislation through the Senate with his (implemented) proposal for a sports infrastructure transition fund.

-Soon after the 2007 election Ferguson was appointed as the CEO of the Clifford Craig Medical Research Trust.
+Soon after the 2007 election when he failed to be elected, Ferguson was appointed as the CEO of the Clifford Craig Medical Research Trust.

 He was subsequently elected to the Tasmanian House of Assembly at the 2010 state election, securing the highest number of primary votes in Bass (1.5 quotas) and the second highest vote in the state.
 In April 2010 Ferguson was appointed as Shadow Minister for Education and Skills; and Shadow Minister for Innovation, Science and Technology.

 Ferguson was re-elected at the 2014 state election, at which the Liberals gained government, and was appointed Minister for Health and Minister for Information Technology and Innovation.

-As Health Minister, Ferguson has led an ambitious and somewhat contentious reform of the Tasmanian health system by merging the previously three health services into one and changing the services delivered at each of the four hospitals in the state.
-He has also taken charge of the redevelopment of the Royal Hobart Hospital to ensure that the much-promised building eventuates.
+As Health Minister, Ferguson led a somewhat contentious reform of the Tasmanian health system by merging the previously three health services into one and changing the services delivered at each of the four hospitals in the state.
+He has also took charge of the redevelopment of the Royal Hobart Hospital which led to the long-promised buildings eventuated.

+One of the highlights of his tenure is the ramping up of health funding and the number of surgeries provided, leading to a historic reduction in the number of people waiting for elective surgery and the introduction of a statewide helicopter network including helipads at each of the state's four major hospitals.

-His tenure has not been without incident with his appointment of an interim CEO of the merged health service having a side interest in alternative therapies and a series of electrical and computer failures at the ambulance service.
+His tenure was not been without incident with his appointment of an interim CEO of the merged health service having a side interest in alternative therapies and a series of electrical and computer failures at the ambulance service.
+In June 2019 Premier Will Hodgman announced a reshuffle arising from Jacquie Petrusma stepping down from Cabinet for health reasons.
+Sarah Courtney was appointed to the health portfolio.
+Ferguson was installed as Minister for Infrastructure and Transport, Minister for State Growth and Minister for Small Business.
+He continued his existing roles as Minister for Science and Technology and Leader of the House.
+Premier Will Hodgman praised Ferguson for doing an extraordinary job, saying, "He has without doubt been one of the state's greatest health ministers, he has done an outstanding job.

 In January 2020, Premier Will Hodgman resigned and Ferguson was a candidate to succeed him as Premier and Liberal leader but ultimately withdrew from the leadership contest.
 Treasurer Peter Gutwein was instead elected unopposed as Hodgman's successor.
-There was speculation that Ferguson would succeed Gutwein as Treasurer but in the end Premier Gutwein chose to retain the Treasury portfolio.
+There was speculation that Ferguson would succeed Gutwein as Treasurer but in the end Premier Gutwein chose to retain the Treasury portfolio, appointing Ferguson as Minister for Finance.